Published since 1873, the European Rail Timetable is a remarkable book, an essential companion for any serious train traveller to Europe...

 The last Thomas Cook editions have sold out.

-The reborn European Timetable will be available from early 2014 at www.europeanrailtimetable.eu
+The reborn European Timetable is available now for ordering online at www.europeanrailtimetable.eu

 Example rail route map...

-This is a typical rail route map shown in the Thomas Cook Timetable.
+This is a typical rail route map shown in the European Rail Timetable.
 The numbers next to each rail line refer to the timetable for that route.